Citizens speak out at tax hearing

 The final budget for the 2019-2020 fiscal year will be approved at the next City Council meeting Sept.
 10. Another hearing for the proposed tax rate will also be held Sept.
 10, and the final two votes to establish the rate will be held Sept.
 23 and Sept.
 24. The next fiscal year begins Oct.
 1.

-Council members also voted to approve a 2.5% increase to the solid waste rate with a 6-0 vote.
+Council members also voted to approve a 2.5 percent increase to the solid waste rate with a 6-0 vote.
 District 1 Council Member Malcolm Hamilton was absent.

 Council members also approved a resolution recognizing the city’s population to be more than 100,000.
 Planning and Zoning Director Randy Brinlee said his department calculated the estimated population to be 121,768.